brucemack/brucemack.github.io/_posts/2025-09-11-kicad-notes-1.md

 ![Thermal Relief](/assets/images/thermal-1.jpg)

-KiCad will attempt to use 4 spokes when connecting a pad to a zone, but other constraints may get in the way and result in a smaller number of spokes being realized.
+KiCad will attempt to use 4 spokes when connecting a pad to a zone during the zone fill process, but other constraints may get in the way and result in a smaller number of spokes being realized.

 The thermal relief feature doesn't directly relate to PCB fab design rules, as far as I can tell.
 The fab would be fine having the pour zones touch the pads on the same layer.